William Seward Webb

 William Seward Webb (January 31, 1851 – October 29, 1926) was a businessman, and inspector general of the Vermont militia with the rank of colonel.
-He was a founder and former president of the Sons of the American Revolution.
+He was a founder and former president general of the Sons of the American Revolution.

 Early life

 Webb was born on January 31, 1851, to James Watson Webb and Laura Virginia (née Cram) Webb (1826–1890).
 Among his many siblings were Alexander Stewart Webb, a noted Civil War general who married Anna Elizabeth Remsen; Henry Walter Webb, also a railway executive who married Amelia Howard Griswold; and George Creighton Webb, a Yale Law School graduate and attorney in New York with Saunders, Webb & Worcester who did not marry.

 He studied medicine in Vienna, Paris and Berlin.
 Returning to America, he entered the Columbia University College of Physicians and Surgeons and graduated from there in 1875.
 In 1881, he married Eliza Osgood Vanderbilt, the daughter of William Henry Vanderbilt.
 For several years Webb practiced medicine; then forsook the profession for finance at the behest of his wife's family, establishing the Wall Street firm of W. S. Webb & Co.